3dcitydb/3dcitydb-docs/source/overview/main-features.rst

-   The geometries (and appearances like textures, colors etc.) of generic objects as well as prototypes can be stored either using the geometry datatype of the spatial database management system (PostgreSQL/PostGIS or Oracle Spatial/Locator) or in proprietary file formats.
+   The geometries (and appearances like textures, colors etc.) of generic objects as well as prototypes can be stored either using the geometry datatype of the spatial database management system (PostgreSQL/PostGIS or Oracle Spatial) or in proprietary file formats.
 In the latter case a single file may be saved for every object, but the file type (MIME type), the coordinate transformation matrix that is needed to integrate the object into the world coordinate reference system